hammaadadam1/clash/README.md

 This repository contains replication code for the experiments described in *Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations* (NeurIPS, 2023).
 All experiments were run using R version 4.2.2.

+### Example for Practitioners

+`example.R` provides a simple example of running CLASH with interim data from a randomized experiment.
+If you are interested in using CLASH for your study, this is a great starting point.

 ### Gaussian Outcomes

 The files contained in the `experiments/gaussian` folder run the simulation experiments with Gaussian outcomes (as in Figures 2-3).
 To run one replication of the experiment (i.e., all considered simulation settings with a single random seed), navigate to the `experiments/gaussian` folder and run the following line of code from the command line (replacing `seed` with the desired random seed):